Please see below for information about:

 - Ensure that URLs lead to the article cited, not a home page or a broken link.
 Doi numbers are rapidly replacing URLs as more stable means of citing online references.

 Authors’ Notes: The first paragraph of the Authors’ Notes should offer acknowledgments.
 Authors’ Notes also feature a biographical paragraph of each contributor; the information authors offer varies, but typically contributors include degrees earned, positions held, research interests, and past publications.
 Contact information is required for the lead author, but e-mail addresses of other contributors may be included.
-The Authors' Notes information can be entered on the title page or at the Peer Track prompt.
+The Authors' Notes information should be entered on the title page.
 Be sure none of this information appears in the body of the text.